Improving health outcomes of military families through collective impact.

-Humana Military’s population health strategy is a lever to aid in our mission of lowering healthcare costs.
+Humana Military’s collective impact strategy is a lever to aid in our mission of lowering healthcare costs.
 Through the projects we co-create with community organizations and military health influencers, we anticipate improvements to Healthy Days, non-emergent ER visits, re-hospitalizations, medication adherence and better management of chronic conditions.
 These improvements will lower healthcare costs for both beneficiaries and the government, while also setting the stage for a more medically ready and productive force.
 Studies, like this one from Gallup, have proven a connection between improved Healthy Days, a more productive workforce, and lowered healthcare costs.

 Humana’s Bold Goal is a collective impact strategy focused on both community and business integration to improve the clinical and social health outcomes of our members.
 Throughout our business, we address social determinants of health by working with Humana care teams, nonprofit organizations, business and government leaders as well as healthcare professionals to identify, screen and refer members to community resources and long-term support.
 By using data, technology and evidence-based solutions, we’re able to connect, learn and make health improvements easier and more attainable.

 We cannot do this work alone.
 Does your organization have programs in place focused on improving the physical and mental health of the military community?

 We want to connect with you!